Skip to main content

 • “After a few hours of gameplay, I can easily say that I’ve had a lot of fun.”

-• “Elements that look like placeholders rather than mechanics implemented in a sound manner, several independently caused crashes, FPS drops, and weird building rules that were left out because the developer was running out of time.”
+• “Elements that look like placeholders rather than mechanics implemented in a sound manner, several independently caused crashes, FPS drops, weird building rules that were left out because the developer was running out of time.”

-• “The pacing is not thought-through, the core mechanics like the energy network lead to the base becoming a chaotic mess antithetical to an orderly factory game, and honestly the game feels like it came out in early access and is due for a significant overhaul.”
+• “The pacing is not thought-through; the core mechanics like the energy network lead to the base becoming a chaotic mess antithetical to an orderly factory game, and honestly the game feels like it came out in early access and is due for a significant overhaul.”

 • story